kmoppel/kmoppel.github.io/_posts/2024-11-19-postgres-on-spot-vms-only-for-the-crazy.md

   clients, I took the time to put together a hopefully more widely useful utility called **[pg-spot-operator](https://github.com/pg-spot-ops/pg-spot-operator)** - which make using Spot + Postgres really much more fun 🥳
 * And my general take - Spot doesn't only have to mean "for fun & play" - one could also actually use it for more serious, (carefully selected) workloads and save a ton of money in the process!
-And maybe to make the planet a bit more greener in the process also, who knows…
+And maybe even make the planet a bit more greener, who knows…
 * Also - a call for some VC dollars, euros, bitcoin - to try to build it into a real product